KhoaQuach/outbound-faxing/README.md

         make sure above file is installed and in your python path file; it should be automatically included as part of python package installation in most Linux distributions, I said most here...
-    - MySQL: database backend to keep track of all requests and status.
+    - MySQL: database backend to keep track of all requests and status; make sure python-mysqldb is installed.
-    - File conversion tools: convert and imagematick library.
+    - File conversion tools: convert command and imagematick library.
 * Clone the project from github git clone https://github/KhoaQuach/outbound-faxing
 * Run the setup script, setup.sh; this script will attemp to setup the system